Baestus/viva-new-vegas-wabbajack-test/README.md

 	6. Run the 4GB FNV Patch through Mod Organizer
 	7. All set.
 Should be able to launch the game through the "New Vegas" option.

-	Note: You will have to do this for both of the profiles if you wish to switch between them.

 # To-Do